trusted-isogenies/SECUER-pok/README.md

 **Generating a trusted curve as the start of isogeny-based protocols**

-Implementations of the proof of isogeny knowledge from "Supersingular Curves You Can Trust"
+Implementations of the proof of isogeny knowledge from "Supersingular Curves You Can Trust".

 ## Building on Linux